OpenDroneMap/NodeODM/README.md

 You can find some test drone images [here](https://github.com/dakotabenjamin/odm_data).

+## What if I need more functionality?

+node-OpenDroneMap is meant to be a lightweight API.
+If you are looking for a more comprehensive solution to drone mapping, check out [WebODM](https://github.com/OpenDroneMap/WebODM), which uses node-OpenDroneMap for processing.

 ## Contributing

 Make a pull request small contributions.
 For big contributions, please open a discussion first.
 Please use ES6 syntax while writing new Javascript code so that we can keep the code base uniform.